Introduction of Zellige Tile

 Subway Tile:

-Verdict: If you want a clean, minimalistic, budget-friendly solution, subway tile is a go-to.
-If you’re aiming for high character, visual interest, and artisanal beauty, Zellige is unmatched.
+Verdict: If you wnt a clean, minimalistic, budget-friendly solution, subway tile is a go-to.
+If you’re aiming for high character, visual interest, and artisanal beauty, Zellige is unmtched.

 2. Zellige Tile vs. Porcelain Tile